shinchri/Casting_Agency/README.md

 # Casting_Agency

+This project is created as part of the Udacity Fullstack Nanodegree program's final project.

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your progress.

 ### Installing Dependencies